objektwerks/scalablytyped/README.md

 >Clearly, to accommodate all Chart.js registrable components, registrar.Registrar would require additional work.

->Frankly, the ScalaJs community needs a custom Chart.js component - to help developers avoid these and other Chart.js pitfalls.
+>I suspect the ScalaJs community needs a custom Chart.js component - to help developers avoid these and other Chart.js pitfalls.

 Install
 -------